gchristov/thecodinglove-kotlinjs/README.md

 APP_PUBLIC_URL=YOUR_PUBLIC_APP_URL
 SEARCH_PRELOAD_PUBSUB_TOPIC=TOPIC_NAME
 ```
-6. Create a `local-credentials-pubsub.json` file with the contents of the JSON API key for the PubSub service account.
+6. Create a `local-credentials-pubsub.json` file at the root of the project with the contents of the JSON API key for the PubSub service account.
+7. Expose each of the variables from `local.properties` as [GitHub encrypted secrets](https://docs.github.com/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets).
+   - Add an additional `GCP_SA_KEY_DEPLOY` GitHub encrypted secret, containing the JSON API key for the CI service account
+   - Add an additional `GCP_SA_KEY_PUBSUB` GitHub encrypted secret, containing the JSON API key for the PubSub service account

 # Run

 There are two ways to run the app locally
 - run the `TheCodingLove` IntelliJ IDE configuration
 - run the `scripts/run_local.sh` script from a Terminal

+# Deploy

+- Opening pull requests against the repo triggers build and test checks.
+- Merging pull requests to the main branch deploys the changes to Google Cloud.